skarlekar/tictactoe/README.md

 6. **Rendering**: Updates the game board display after each move, showing X's and O's in their respective positions.

+7. **Difficulty Adjustment**: Allows real-time changes to the AI's playing strategy based on user selection.

-This architecture ensures a smooth gaming experience while providing a challenging AI opponent for players to enjoy.
+This architecture ensures a smooth gaming experience while providing a challenging and adaptable AI opponent for players to enjoy.

-[Consider adding screenshots or GIFs here to visually demonstrate the game in action]
+[Consider adding screenshots or GIFs here to visually demonstrate the game in action, including the difficulty selection panel]

 ## Contributing